 If the weather is nice, you may also want to stop at the Mukilteo Lighthouse Park.
 Find a spot in the vast parking lot and walk along the water’s edge to the lighthouse.
 You’ll want to check operating hours before visiting.

 Even if the lighthouse isn’t open to visitors, it’s still nice to see the sites along the Sound.
-You can also watch the ferryboats leaving from the terminal and can enjoy sitting in the waterfront park.
+You can also watch the ferryboats leaving the terminal and enjoy sitting in the waterfront park.

 San Juan Islands